icebreakerone/ib1-technical-docs/docs/access_control_specification.md

 ## Obligations

-Obligations are constraints on what the data consumer can do with the data, restricting or specialising the capabilities granted.
+Obligations are constraints on what the data consumer can do with the data, restricting or specialising the permissions granted.
 They are specified as a single **name**.

 ### Standard obligations